 As busy as it is, I still love the design of its dial since it somehow reminds me a tail of a USAF fighter jet with all of its numerous decals and inscriptions that look like a total mess for a civilian, but in fact, tell tons of info to initiates.

 Besides a top view silhouette image of the jet at 9 hours, there is also the famous “Spook” logo that was used by F-4 pilots around the world.

 Presented in a mid-sized 42 mm body, the watch is equipped with rather long lugs, which can be a problem for some, so you should probably try one on your own wrist before ordering it.

-The pair of chronograph push-pieces, as well as the winding/setting crown is, too, deliberately oversized, which makes the watch easier to operate, although, if you, like me, prefer to wear the timekeeper close to wrist joint, the parts may be quite uncomfortable in certain situations.
+The pair of chronograph push-pieces, as well as the winding/setting crown is, too, deliberately oversized, which makes the watch easier to operate, although, if you, like me, prefer to wear the timekeeper close to the wrist joint, the parts may be uncomfortable in certain situations.

 As for the movement that powers this iteration of the B42 model, it is the same legendary ETA Valjoux 7750 caliber.
 So, besides the chronograph and at least 42 hours of power reserve, you also get a simple calendar display with days of week and date windows placed at 3 o’clock.

 Can’t say anything about the timekeeper’s price at this very moment, but it will possibly be offered at $3000-$3500 USD.